Brown envelope journalism: Congo

 In the Republic of the Congo, it is just known as envelope journalism.

 Nigeria

 Brown envelope journalism is regarded as a common practice in Nigeria.
 Prior to the 1990s, most news publications were government owned.
 The Babangida regime (1985–1993) saw a rise of media activism, opposing militarised democratization and struggle for independence.
 One of the effects is that the Nigerian media has become a thriving arena for sponsored stories.
-Some journalists in Nigeria perceive brown envelope journalism to be unethical, and media regulatory bodies such as the Nigerian Union of Journalists (NUJ) apply a code of ethics to discourage this practice.
+Some journalists in Nigeria consider brown envelope journalism to be unethical, and media regulatory bodies such as the Nigeria Union of Journalists apply a code of ethics to discourage this practice.

 Tanzania

 In Tanzania, a significant proportion of journalists work on a freelance basis, earning less than the national average salary and making them more vulnerable to such unethical practices.
 Payments are sometimes disguised as allowances for attending events with the expectation of positive coverage.
 The studies conducted in Tanzania, indicate a considerable incidence of journalists admitting to accepting such bribes.